-However, don't forget that grants (including Travel Grants and funding from Erasmus +) does NOT have to be repaid.
-This is essentially free money, and won't add to the overall cost of your degree!
+However, don't forget that grants (including Travel Grants and funding from Turing) do not have to be repaid.
+This is essentially free money, and won't add to the overall cost of your degree.

-Although adding another year onto your degree by doing a year abroad might make your total student debt larger, it's likely that you'll never pay this all off before the debt is wiped.
+And don't panic if your year abroad equates to adding an additional year to your degree.
+Although it might make your total student debt larger, it's likely that you'll never have repaid three years' of debt before it's wiped after 30 or 40 years, let alone four!
 Try out our Student Loan repayment calculator to see for yourself.

-If you want more information on how you repay your student loan, we've got a whole guide to take you through it – and it's not as scary as you think, we promise!
+If you want more information, we've got a whole guide about repaying your Student Loan to take you through it – it's not as scary as you think, we promise.

 Year abroad costs to consider

-So we've covered all the money that's available to you on a year abroad, but what are you going to have to spend it on?
-These are the costs you'll need to budget for:
+We've covered all the money that's available to you on a year abroad, but where will it all go?
+These are the costs you'll need to budget for on a year abroad:

-Although you most likely won't have to pay tuition fees at your university abroad, there might be some compulsory enrollment or admin fees that you'll need to factor in.
+Although you most likely won't have to pay tuition fees at your university abroad, there might be some compulsory enrolment or admin fees that you'll need to factor in.